tcho6319/JGibson-Portfolio/documents/design-journey.md

   - **Requirement**
     - Client wants a clean, white background in order to not distract from her artwork
   - **Design Ideas & Choices**
-    - We will adhere to the clients wishes by making the background white and creating a minimalist look.
+    - We will adhere to the client's wishes by making the background white and creating a minimalist look.
   - **Rationale**
     - The client wants the focus to be on her art work.
 She doesn't want the target audience to be distracted by the design of the website and take away from its purpose.

-- Target Audience Need
-  - **Need**
-    - Client wants to filter gallery images the way they are currently filtered on her website.
-Filtering helps the target audience by making it easier to find the type of art they are looking for.
-  - **Design Ideas and Choices**
-    - We will have four separate galleries for her 4 different styles - outdoor, portraits,  illustration, and personal.
-  - **Rationale**
-    - The target audiences will likely have 1/4 styles in their mind when visiting the client's website, so we will make it simple for them to find the type of art they're looking for.

 - Client Requirement
   - **Requirement**